openstax/cnx-recipes/script/README.md

    This creates `./data/intro-business/collection.mathified.xhtml`.

-   1. If you want to mathify all of the books, use the --all flag
+   1. If you want to mathify all of the books, use the --all flag.
+If a book in books.txt is not found, the process will fail:

         ```
         docker-compose run --rm bake-book --all
         ```

     2. If mathifying a single book, a short book name must be used as detailed in books.txt.
-An example is `into-business` in the first example.
+An example is `intro-business` in the first example.

-    3. The `--rm` flag is used to remove the previous docker image if there is one.
+    3. The `--rm` flag is used to remove the docker container after the command has completed.

 5. Create a pdf for the book: